 We do offer three month payment plans for psychological testing and expert witness services.
 Call our office manager to learn more.

 We recognize that the investment in psychological testing can be a lot to manage all at once.
 This is especially so if you have one or more children in private school, or if you are going through difficult circumstances such as a divorce or graduate school.
 Please do not hesitate to ask if we can accommodate your needs.

 16. How should I prepare my child for Admissions or GT testing?
 Should I use a test prep company?

-We strongly encourage you to prepare your child for testing by doing things that will actually improve their scores, including: daily exercise, a regular bed time (with an age appropriate amount of sleep), a healthy diet, and lots of exposure to books/puzzles/thinking games and mental challenge.
+We strongly encourage you to prepare your child for testing by doing things that will actually improve their scores, including: daily exercise, a regular bed time (with an age appropriate amount of sleep), a healthy diet (and breakfast on testing day!), and lots of exposure to books/puzzles/thinking games and mental challenge.
 There are, unfortunately, online ‘prep’ companies that steal copyrighted test materials and exploit parents by selling the opportunity to cheat on psychological tests.
 Though the websites present themselves as if they are being helpful, these people are acting illegally to profit by exploiting parents.
 They are not the sort of people should expose your child to, much less trust with your child’s well being.
 Importantly, independent schools and GT programs will not consider a child’s application if the family has engaged in cheating or dishonesty.
 Highly selective independent schools in particular are extremely concerned about the problem of children being ‘prepped’ for psychological tests (including the WISC and WPPSI).
 The ethical standard among Psychologists, when they see a child has been “prepped”, or exposed to test materials/tasks, is to stop testing.
 Psychologists cannot ethically report compromised test scores to a school/GT program.
 Please do not take the risk with your child’s future.